Monday, December 31, 2018

 Money, marbles and chalk

 Mark had a saying when we were newly wed - he'd sigh and say "money, marbles, and chalk" when we had money woes.
 Money always seemed to slip right through our fingers on the way to Debt.
-I assumed the saying meant "using everything you have to make ends meet" and I was mostly right. {it's actually the opposite of rags to riches} Its been awhile since I've heard him use that particular phrase, but I recalled it on Tuesday when we had the dishwasher repaired to the tune of $225.
+Its been awhile since I've heard him use that particular phrase, but I recalled it on Tuesday when we had the dishwasher repaired to the tune of $225.

 Home repairs are usually something we can do, but replacing a drain pump in the dishwasher isn't one of those.
-I guess it was cheaper than replacing the whole darn thing, but it greatly annoys me that it had to be done as the thing is only about 3 years old.
+I guess it was cheaper than replacing the whole darn thing, but the thing is only about 3 years old.
 We are hell on our appliances, for sure.
 We've gone through two microwaves, three dishwashers, two stovetops, an A/C unit, 4 coffee pots, and 2 toaster ovens since we've lived at Rustown.
 Sometimes I worry about what we will do, out in the country in Burnet, fending for ourselves and arranging repairs when we are old and gray.

 Thursday, August 23, 2018